In my blog posts and videos, I talk a lot about the importance of keeping perspective when it comes to the stressors in your life.

 It’s been hard.
 Really hard.
 From time to time, I’ve found myself wallowing and in a dark place.

-But I’ve found that focusing on all that we have to be grateful for has really helped keep those emotions in check
+But I’ve found that focusing on all that we have to be grateful for has really helped keep those emotions in check.

 Amongst all the extra stressors in our life right now, we do have SO much to be grateful for.
 Our family is healthy.
 We have food in our cupboards.
-We have a roof over our heads and are able to provide ours kids with everything that they need!
+We have a roof over our heads and are able to provide our kids with everything that they need!

 It seems basic, but it’s a luxury that not everyone has.

-Here in Canada, winter is fast approaching.
-Which means there is going to be a LOT of snow.
+Here in Canada, winter is fast approaching, which means there is going to be a LOT of snow.
 Whether we like it or not, the cold weather is on its way.

 Last week I went through our winter bins for all the kids to make sure that everyone has everything they need to stay warm this winter.
 After the kids tried everything on, I discovered that we needed a few new winter coats.
 So, I hopped online and placed the order.